 High-quality dent restoration begins with assessment.
 Technicians evaluate dent depth, material composition, reinforcement proximity, and paint condition.
 Reflection lighting is often used to detect subtle distortions.

 Surface preparation follows inspection.
-The panel is cleaned, grounding clamps are secured, and attachment points are positioned strategically.
+The panel is cleaned, grounding clamps are secured, and attachment points are positioned strategically using the Ausbeulstation.

 Reshaping is performed incrementally.
 Multiple small adjustments are preferred over one aggressive correction.
 After contour restoration, attachment points are removed and surface symmetry is verified.